 Stockholm Writers Festival

-Tips for authors
+Tips for authors about book fairs, festivals, and conferences

-Some conferences emphasize the craft of writing more than the business of writing; some strike a balance.
+Some events emphasize the craft of writing more than the business of writing; some strike a balance.
 Smaller conferences are sometimes better for networking.
 Consider volunteering.
 It's a good way to get to know people and those connections can pay off in unexpected ways, sometimes long after the event.
 People are more likely to recommend someone they have met personally.

 Are book festivals fair to authors?
 (Lily Ion Mackenzie, 6-15-2020)